 BUDGET BOOSTERS AND KITCHEN WASTE

-There’s always a bit of a spending hangover after the holiday season and 2024 looks like it might have an even bigger hangoer than usual.
+There’s always a bit of a spending hangover after the holiday season and 2025 looks like it won’t be an exception.
 How can you address this in your emails?

 - budget boosting foods